-Osechi Ryori (Japanese New Year Dishes) is not complete unless Kobumaki (昆布巻き) is packed in the osechi box.
-Kobumaki is basically a umami-rich kombu (edible kelp) that’s rolled up and simmered in dashi soy sauce.
+Osechi Ryori (Japanese New Year Dishes) is not complete unless Kobumaki (昆布巻き) is packed in the Osechi box.
+Kobumaki is basically umami-rich kombu (edible kelp) that’s rolled up and simmered in dashi soy sauce.

 Salmon Kombu Roll – Auspicious Food

-As I mentioned in my Osechi Ryori posts, each ingredient and dish for Osechi Ryori has been carefully selected for their symbolisms that carry auspicious meaning to usher in the new year.
+As I mentioned in my Osechi Ryori posts, each ingredient and dish for Osechi Ryori has been carefully selected for their symbolism that carries auspicious meaning to usher in the new year.
 This Salmon Kombu Roll is no exception.